 Types of article

 1. Full length original articles (max.
 3000 words, without references)

 Describe original scientific work in the field of radiation oncology or related areas.
 The content of the paper should be sufficient to reach valid conclusions.
 Full papers should include a structured abstract and be divided into sections (Introduction; Materials and Methods; Results; Discussion; References; Tables; Figures) and should not normally exceed 6 printed pages, including references and a maximum of 6 tables/figures.
 Additional material can be submitted as supplementary files.

-Provide a brief but complete account of a particular piece of work, e.g. Phase I or II study, and should in total be no longer than 4 printed pages, normally including a maximum of 2 figures or tables.
+Provide a brief but complete account of a particular piece of work, e.g. Phase I or II study, or a data science article focusing on recurring problems in the evaluation of radiation oncology studies.
+These articles should in total be no longer than 4 printed pages, normally including references and a maximum of 2 figures or tables.
 A summary of not more than 50 words should be included (not a structured abstract), but the manuscript can have fewer subheadings (e.g. short introduction; materials and methods; results and discussion).
 Authors are advised to see a recent issue of the journal for size and lay-out.

-On topics of current interest or commenting upon material previously or simultaneously published in the journal.
-They should be limited to 500 words and may include 1 table or figure.
+On topics of current interest or commenting upon recent material previously or simultaneously published in the journal.
+They should be limited to 1 printed page, should not have an abstract and may include 1 table or figure.

 The inclusion of announcements, etc. is at the discretion of the Editors and the Publisher and subject to space availability.
 Request for inclusion of a meeting announcement should be send to the ESTRO secretariat (see address in journal).